-- A. Political Activity by Members of the Armed Forces (DoD Directive 1344.10). (http://www.dtic.mil/whs/directives/corres/pdf/134410p.pdf) - 1.
-Applicability. - a.
+A. Political Activity by Members of the Armed Forces (DoD Directive 1344.10). (www.dtic.mil/whs/directives/corres/pdf/134410p.pdf)

+- 1. Applicability. - a.
 Members of the Armed Forces on Active Duty, includes full-time training duty, annual training duty, and attendance, while in the active military service, at a school designated as a Service school by law or by the Secretary concerned.
-See 10 USC § 101.
-For purposes of this directive only, active duty also includes full-time National Guard duty. - b.
-Members of the Armed Forces also includes retirees and members of the Reserve Components not on active duty including, for section 4.3, members of the National Guard even when in non-Federal status. - c.
+For purposes of this directive only, active duty also includes full-time National Guard duty. - Members of the Armed Forces also includes retirees and members of the Reserve Components not on active duty including, for DoDD 1344.10 (Section 4.3), members of the National Guard even when in non-Federal status. - c.
 Includes enlisted members and officers. - 2.
 Spirit and intent. - a.
 It is DoD policy to encourage members of the Armed Forces (including members on active duty, members of the Reserve Components not on active duty, and retired members) to carry out the obligations of citizenship.
 In keeping with the traditional concept that members on active duty should not engage in partisan political activity, and that members not on active duty should avoid inferences that their political activities imply or appear to imply official sponsorship, approval, or endorsement.
-Section 4.

-b.
+DoDD 1344.10 (Section 4).

 "Activities not expressly prohibited may be contrary to the spirit and intent of this Directive.
 Any activity that may be reasonably viewed as directly or indirectly associating the Department of Defense or Department of Homeland Security (in the case of the Coast Guard) with a partisan political activity or is otherwise contrary to the spirit and intention of this Directive shall be avoided."
-Section 4.1.5.
+DoDD 1344.10 (Section 4.1.5).

-Permitted political activities (Section 4.1).
+B. Permitted political activities DoDD 1344.10 (Section 4.1).
 A member of the Armed Forces on active duty may: